yarocruz/yarocruz.github.io/_posts/2020-01-12-Bootcamp-Week-3.md

 ## Jumping into JavaScript

 On Day 7 we officially started with JavaScript.
-We started with the basics like declaring.
+We started with the basics like declaring variables.
 The different value types like numbers, strings, and booleans.
-We used the browser's alerts, prompt, and console.log functions.
+We used the browser's alert, prompt, and console.log functions.
 We were introduced to Arrays and using conditional logic with if / else statements.

 Day 8 was particularly interesting.
 It's the first time I have worked with a group on any type of coding project.
-It was a small exercise but I was completely stumped for a couple of minutes when we were asked to pseudocode the game Paper Rock Scissors.
+It was a small exercise, but I was completely stumped for a couple of minutes when we were asked to pseudocode the game Paper Rock Scissors.
 It was messy.
 Confusing.
 But at the same time I loved the challenge.
 All we knew was that we would have to use conditionals for winning results and Math.random for the computer to make 'random' choices.

 On Day 9 we started with Functions and Objects.
 Our last project was to create an application that would detect your OS by using the window object and it's properties and also detect your location.
 This was hard.
 But in the end I started to figure it out.